 The gamma-ray burst (GRB) GRB 211211A is believed to have occurred due to the merger of two neutron stars or a neutron star and a black hole, despite its duration of more than a minute.
-Subsequent analysis has revealed numerous interesting properties including the possible presence of a ~ 22 Hz quasiperiodic oscillation (QPO) during precursor emission.
-Here we perform timing analysis of Fermi and Swift gamma-ray data on GRB 211211A and, although we do not find a strong QPO during the precursor, we do find an extremely significant 19.5 Hz flux oscillation, which has higher fractional amplitude at higher energies, in a ~ 0.2 second segment beginning ~ 1.6 seconds after the start of the burst.
+Subsequent analysis has revealed numerous interesting properties including the possible presence of a \sim 22 Hz quasiperiodic oscillation (QPO) during precursor emission.
+Here we perform timing analysis of Fermi and Swift gamma-ray data on GRB 211211A and, although we do not find a strong QPO during the precursor, we do find an extremely significant 19.5 Hz flux oscillation, which has higher fractional amplitude at higher energies, in a \sim 0.2 s segment beginning \sim 1.6 s after the start of the burst.
 After presenting our analysis we discuss possible mechanisms for the oscillation.